Data Centric Deep Learning

 Learn together and share experiences with other industry professionals

-I believe this course should be required in any data-science curriculum.
-We gained practical skills to tackle with problems that data scientists and machine learning engineers often face when dealing with real-world messy data.
+This course is incredibly important and useful!
+I believe it should be required in any data-science curriculum.
+We gained practical skills to tackle problems that data scientists and machine learning engineers often face when dealing with real-world messy data.
+I learned so much more than the course material due to the encouragement and guidance of Mike Wu!

 DCDL has taken my experience with ML from modeling datasets in Colab notebooks to working in a full ML system in a codebase.
 We touched upon the full lifecycle of ML — from annotating and cleaning data, to model training, to evaluation and testing, deployment, and monitoring.
 What an incredibly insightful 4 weeks of learning!